 One of the greatest things about the retreat was the inclusion of our children.
 Childcare was provided both down the hall for older kids and in the nursery for the babies, but the children joined us at every meal and for the hours and they practiced the disciplines on their own as well.
 Since we did things like praying in color you can easily imagine the children taking part, but what about walking a labyrinth?
 Walking a labyrinth is an ancient prayer technique that lends itself to quiet meditation, reflection, and communion.
-Children running on the labyrinth seems antithetical, but my church is now realizing that no matter if you actively stay in the lines as you walk:or strike off on your own:
+Children running on the labyrinth seems antithetical, but my church is now realizing that no matter if you actively stay in the lines as you walk:

 No comments: